yuribelorusets/jobly/README.md

 - PostgreSQL
 - Jest

-_The backend code used in this application was provided by [Rithm School](https://www.rithmschool.com/), we built the backend as a separate exercise (code can be found [here](https://github.com/robynlgy/express-jobly)).
-Pair programmed with [Yuri Belorusets](https://github.com/yuribelorusets) on this application._
+_The backend code used in this application was provided by [Rithm School](https://www.rithmschool.com/), we built the backend as a separate exercise (code can be found [here](https://github.com/yuribelorusets/jobly/jobly-express-backend)).
+Pair programmed with [Robyn Lam](https://github.com/robynlgy) on this application._

 ## Available Routes